bounswe/bounswe2016group11/group11/src/servlet/Melih_Individual/melih_barsbey_readme.txt

 ORDER BY ?date

 The query was conducted through HTML GET method.
 The server was asked for a JSON file, which included the array of results that the query asked for.
 Then, the application parses the input and stores the query in a relational database.
 When the user makes a query with a year, the algorithm calculates the 10 emperors who are closest to that date in terms of the year they assumed the Roman Empire's throne.
-For example, assuming that the user entered "250" as query, the database returns
+For example, assuming that the user entered "250" as query, the application returns:

+	249	Decius
+	251	Herennius Etruscus
+	251	Hostilian
+	251	Trebonianus Gallus
+	253	Aemilianus
+	253	Valerian
+	244	Philip the Arab
+	260	Gallienus
+	238	Pupienus
+	238	Gordian III

+Of course, the user is presented with options to save a subset of results for later review, or add a new year - emperor pair to the database.

+Visit the application for more details: http://ec2-54-201-255-149.us-west-2.compute.amazonaws.com:8080/Melih/Melih